Prithvi-Pawar/Prithvi-Pawar/README.md

 ## Simple Calculator & Percentage Calculator

-A basic command-line tool to perform simple arithmetic operations and calculate percentages.
+A basic command-line tool to perform simple arithmetic operations and calculate grades.

  About:

 This project includes two tools:
 1. A simple calculator that can perform addition, subtraction, multiplication, and division.
-2. A percentage calculator that allows you to calculate percentages easily.
+2. A percentage calculator that allows you to calculate grades based on marks.

  Features: